-I set up my practice to provide psychotherapy for young people and adults who feel they need help navigating their mental challenges - empowering them to gain a better understanding of themselves and their lives.
+I set up my practice to provide a resource for people who feel they need help with the mental challenges they are facing - empowering them to gain a better understanding of themselves and their lives.

 Training, qualifications & experience

-During the training and in my private practice I have worked with patients suffering from anxiety, trauma, depression, relationships difficulties, bereavement, eating disorders, self-harm and bi-polar disorder.
+I am a UKCP accredited psychoanalytic psychotherapist and trained with The Arbours Training Programme in London 20 years ago.
+During the training and in my private practice, I have worked with patients suffering from anxiety, trauma, depression, relationships difficulties and bereavement.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).